 - 1 teaspoon fresh lemon juice (optional, but recommended)

 - 1 large egg, at room temperature

 - Preheat oven to 350°F (177°C).
-Line a 12-count muffin pan with 9-10 liners.
-This recipe yields only 9-10 mini cheesecakes, so there will be 2-3 empty.
+Line a standard 12-count muffin pan with 9–10 liners.
+(For a mini muffin pan, see recipe note.)
+This recipe yields only 9–10 mini cheesecakes, so there will be 2–3 empty.
 You could skip the liners and spray the pan with non-stick spray or grease with butter, but the mini cheesecakes are pretty stubborn to release from the pan.
 I recommend using liners to make things easier.

 - Make the crust: Combine all of the crust ingredients in a medium bowl.
 Mixture will be sandy.
 Firmly press a heaping Tablespoon of crust mixture into each liner.
 (I use closer to 1 and 1/2 Tablespoons of crust per mini cheesecake.)
 Pre-bake for 5 minutes.

 - Make the filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese and granulated sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 1 minute.
 Add the sour cream, vanilla extract, and lemon juice then beat until fully combined.
 On medium speed, add the egg and beat just until combined.
 Batter will be thick.
 Divide the batter between all the liners.
 It’s about 1 Tablespoon per cheesecake.

 - Bake until the edges are set and the centers only slightly jiggle, about 18–20 minutes.